Absurdly powerful twin-turbo V8; sports-car handling in a crossover wrapper; impeccably trimmed cabin; class-leading technology features

 Dubious value relative to the regular V8-powered X6; impractical interior for a 2.5-ton crossover

-Standard features include 21-inch staggered-width wheels with high-performance tires, adaptive sport-tuned suspension dampers, a rear air suspension, quad tail pipes, an M body kit, adaptive auto-leveling xenon headlights with cornering lights, LED fog lights/taillights, a panoramic sunroof, roof rails, a power lift gate with hands-free operation (via a foot sensor in the bumper), front and rear parking sensors, a performance-themed instrument cluster with a high-resolution color driver information center, adaptive cruise control, keyless entry/ignition, rain-sensing wipers, hill-descent control, a power adjustable steering wheel with paddle shifters, adjustable drive settings (through the Driving Dynamics Control system), 18-way heated front sport seats with driver and front-passenger memory settings, extended leather upholstery, quad-zone automatic climate control, Bluetooth phone and audio, a USB port, a 16-speaker Harman Kardon audio system and BMW's iDrive infotainment system with a widescreen 10.2-in display, satellite radio/HD Radio, navigation and hard-drive MP3 storage.
+Standard features include 21-inch staggered-width wheels with high-performance tires, adaptive sport-tuned suspension dampers, a rear air suspension, quad tailpipes, an M body kit, adaptive auto-leveling xenon headlights with cornering lights, LED fog lights and taillights, a sunroof, a power lift gate with hands-free operation (via a foot sensor in the bumper), front and rear parking sensors, a performance-themed instrument cluster with a high-resolution color driver information center, a power adjustable steering wheel with paddle shifters, adjustable drive settings (Driving Dynamics Control), 18-way heated front sport seats, driver and passenger memory settings, extended leather upholstery, 4-zone automatic climate control, Bluetooth phone and audio, a USB port, a 16-speaker Harman Kardon audio system, and BMW's iDrive infotainment system with a widescreen 10.2-in display, navigation and hard-drive MP3 storage.

-Cargo capacity is modest, with 19.3 cu ft. behind the rear seats and 53.9 cu ft. with those seats folded down.
-That's essentially hatchback territory, but to be fair, the X6's styling makes it more of a hatchback than a crossover.
-Most other vehicles in the 5,200-lb weight class offer considerably more versatility.
+Rear-seat comfort in the X6 M is quite good, thanks in part to tilted bottom cushions that provide ample thigh support for longer-legged passengers.
+Cargo capacity is modest, however, measuring about 20 cu ft. behind the rear seatbacks and 54 cu ft. with those seatbacks folded down.
+That's essentially hatchback territory, but to be fair, the X6's fashion-first styling does make it more of a hatchback than a crossover.
+Most vehicles in the 5,200-lb weight class offer considerably more versatility.

 |Basic||4 Years/50,000 Miles|